nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 ### Communication

-Please communicate between editors using the comments system within the article management page.
-This helps the Editors-in-chief and managing editors know that the paper is progressing.
+Please communicate between editors using the "Editors comments" system on the article management page.
+This helps keep the discussion in one place and helps the Editors-in-chief and managing editors know that the paper is progressing.

 To communicate with the author, under “Contributor”, click on the envelope icon.